Does Lung Cancer Stage Influence Palliative Care Decisions?

 What is palliative care?

 Palliative care focuses on improving quality of life.
 It looks at the whole person, rather than at treating or curing their disease.
-The goal is to improve or prevent negative side effects of the disease by focusing on physical, mental, and emotional well-being.1
+The goal is to improve or prevent the negative side effects of the disease by focusing on physical, mental, and emotional well-being.1

 Many drugs used to treat cancer can cause physical side effects.
 Palliative care offers options that may improve those symptoms.
 Those living with cancer may also have emotional or spiritual needs that palliative care can address.
 It even includes support and resources for caregivers.1